priyam-majumdar/tmux-rsdkv3-compile-dependencies/README.md

 # tmux-rsdkv3-conpile-dependencies
-A repo where you can get all of the files and folders needed to conpile RSDKv3 on termux
+A repo where you can get all of the files and folders needed to compile RSDKv3 on termux